ddnexus/pagy/docs/sandbox/dev_tools.md

 #### Pagy Wand

-Integrate pagy with your app's themes interactively.
+Customizes the CSS and integrates it with your app's themes _interactively_.

 - Control most of the visual aspects of pagy with a few presets and sliders.
 - Copy/paste the generated "CSS Override" block in your stylesheet to persist it in your app.